RNC Night 4: Trump Warns His Opponent Will Dismantle America as We Know It

 Climate Change Goes Missing

-As President Trump addressed the Republican’s nominating committee Thursday night, wildfires burned in California and Louisiana was grabbling with the damage caused by Hurricane Laura, one the most powerful storms to hit the Gulf Coast in decades.
-It destroyed buildings in downtown Lake Charles, even toppled a Confederate statute that officials had voted to keep.
+As President Trump addressed the Republican’s nominating committee Thursday night, wildfires burned in California and Louisiana was grappling with the damage caused by Hurricane Laura, one the most powerful storms to hit the Gulf Coast in decades.
+It destroyed buildings in downtown Lake Charles, even toppled a Confederate statue that officials had voted to keep.

 Scientists say climate change is driving the disasters — something Republicans ignored entirely.
 Speakers condemned "radical environmentalists" and regulations they say kill jobs and claimed falsely that Biden wants to ban fracking entirely.